AlmirPaulo/Organizer_Bot/README.md

 ## Installation Guide
 Pass this lines on your terminal.

-    cd ~

-This first command leads you to the directory where we gonna install the bot.
-And the other one downloads the bot file.
+	sh -c "$(wget -O- https://raw.githubusercontent.com/AlmirPaulo/Organizer_Bot/main/install.sh)"

-The next command will download and run the installation script.
+This  command will download and run the installation script.
 This script ensures that the bot will recognize the correct paths to the folders in your system.

-	sh -c "$(wget -O- https://raw.githubusercontent.com/AlmirPaulo/Organizer_Bot/main/install.sh)"

 Now it's time to set the bot in the crontab.
 Start with this line.